lynnlilu/lynnlilu.github.io/_pages/about.md

 ---
 Latest Update
 =====
-I am looking for self-motivated students to join us for conducting researches on mobile and IoT security.
+I am looking for students that are willing to **LISTEN** and interested in **exploring NEW things** to join us for realizing fantastic and futuristic systems on the area of IoT and mobile security.
+Students that intend to pursue Ph.D. and master degrees are both welcome!

 Brief Biography
 =====
 [Li Lu](https://person.zju.edu.cn/lynnluli) is currently a Research Professor of School of Cyber Science and Technology and College of Computer Science and Technology at Zhejiang University.
-He received the Ph.D. degree in Computer Science and Technology from [Shanghai Jiao Tong University](http://www.sjtu.edu.cn) in 2020, with the advisors of Prof. [Jiadi Yu](http://www.cs.sjtu.edu.cn/~jdyu/) and Prof. Minglu Li; and the B.E. degree in Computer Science and Technology and B.Admin in Business Administration from [Xi'an Jiaotong University](http://www.xjtu.edu.cn) in 2015.
+He received his Ph.D. degree in Computer Science and Technology from [Shanghai Jiao Tong University](http://www.sjtu.edu.cn) in 2020, with the advisors of Prof. [Jiadi Yu](http://www.cs.sjtu.edu.cn/~jdyu/) and Prof. Minglu Li; and his B.E. degree in Computer Science and Technology and B.Admin in Business Administration from [Xi'an Jiaotong University](http://www.xjtu.edu.cn) in 2015.
 Previously, he has visited Wireless Information Network Laboratory ([WINLAB](http://winlab.rutgers.edu/)) and [Department of Electrical and Computer Engineering](https://www.ece.rutgers.edu/) of [Rutgers University](http://www.rutgers.edu) under the supervision of Prof. [Yingying Chen](http://www.winlab.rutgers.edu/~yychen/) (IEEE Fellow).

 Research Interests
 ======